SanderMertens/flecs/docs/Relations.md

 ```

 ## Builtin relations
 Flecs comes with a few builtin relations that have special meaning within the framework.
-While they are implemented as regular relationships and therefore obey the same rules as any custom relation, they are used to enhance the features of different parts of the framework.
+While they are implemented as regular relations and therefore obey the same rules as any custom relation, they are used to enhance the features of different parts of the framework.
 The following two sections describe the builtin relations of Flecs.

-### The IsA relationship
+### The IsA relation
-The `IsA` relationship is a builtin relationship that allows applications to express that one entity is equivalent to another.
-This relationship is at the core of component sharing and plays a large role in queries.
-The `IsA` relationship can be used like any other relationship, as is shown here:
+The `IsA` relation is a builtin relation that allows applications to express that one entity is equivalent to another.
+This relation is at the core of component sharing and plays a large role in queries.
+The `IsA` relation can be used like any other relation, as is shown here:

 ```c
 ecs_entity_t Apple = ecs_new_id(world);